gnithin/Notes/Notes/Regex/PythonRegex.md

         - I guess for tokens like SUBPATTERN, this same logic is recursively called again, for it's contents.
         - __Speculation alert!
 OFF__

+### `sre_parse`
+- NOTE: Try out a couple of python in-code debuggers.
+Maybe the one that ships with proper IDEs, like that one <Whatever it's name is>.